omar2535/Reverse-Learngineering/README.md

 # Reverse-Learngineering
 In this repository will be a variety of libraries that modify memory inside programs (mostly games).
-This repository will be for learning purposes only and any uses of this for illagal activities is prohibited.
+This repository will be for learning purposes only and any uses of this for illegal activities is prohibited.

 ## Software used
 * Visual Studio 2017